 The study found that customers sourced through organic search were ultimately more loyal and engaged which lead to greater lifetime value.
 Read the full study here.

-How organic search produces better ROI for your brand
+How organic search produces better marketing ROI

 When you’re playing Candy Crush on your phone and see an ad featuring men’s running shoes, what are you doing at that moment?
 It’s not a trick question — you’re playing Candy Crush.